le4ker/blog/_posts/2017-05-21-length-extention-attack.md

 apply the mathematical function to the secret key and the data, resulting in a signature that is transmitted along with the message.

-Upon receipt of the message and signature, the receiver performs the same computation and compares the resulting signature with the transmitted one.
+When the message and signature are received, the receiver performs the same computation and compares the resulting signature with the transmitted one.
 If the signatures match, the receiver knows that the message came from you and that the data was not tampered with.